VChristlein/dgmp/README.md

 tldr: Use DGMP as global pooling layer to get some more accuracy

 ## Requirements
-Both code-bases are independent.
+Both code-bases are independent, please see individual folders.

-The clamm code only requires:
- - pytorch >= 1.0
- - sklearn

 ## Run
-Have a look at the _scripts_ folder.
+Have a look at the _scripts_ folders.

 Just looking for the pooling layer? -> see _pooling.py_ in one of the folders.